mfssaura/HTML-CSS-JS/README.md

 # HTML-CSS-JS
-This file contains the javascript,html and css basic mini projects
+This repo contains the javascript,html and css basic mini projects